yuvraj1510/java-design-patterns/README.md

 * All implementations of java.util.Enumeration

 ## Interpreter Design Pattern
-* Interpreter design pattern is one of the structural design pattern.
+* Interpreter design pattern is one of the behavioral design pattern.
 * It is used to defines a grammatical representation for a language and provides an interpreter to deal with this grammer.
 * The best example of interpreter design patten is java compiler that interprets the java source code into by code that is understandable by JVM.
 * Google translator is also an example of interpreter pattern where the input can be in any language and we can get the output interpreted in another language.